How To Prepare For The DOT Physical

 As of June 2018, medical examiners were authorized to issue short-term medical certifications to commercial drivers who needed a little more time to control their medical condition.
 Health concerns like high blood pressure or diabetes can often be better managed within a few weeks, and the Department of Transportation made it possible to account for that.

-The length of the short-term certificate is up to the medical examiner, but will generally be far less than 24 months, many a time it may just be for a few months until the condition is well controlled at which time the date on the medical certification can be extended by the medical examiner.
+The length of the short-term certificate is up to the medical examiner, but will generally be far less than 24 months.
+Many times, it may just be for a few months to give you time to control symptoms.
+The date on the medical certification can be extended by the medical examiner.
 Statcare’s DOT approved medical examiners goal is to help you get certified while keeping the safety of the public in mind and complying with federal laws.
-More often than not, the commercial driver must return to take an additional DOT physical when they’re in better health and can pass the test.
+More often than not, you must return to take an additional DOT physical when you’re in better health and can pass the test.
 If you fail to pass at that time, you won’t be issued a certificate and your CDL will be rendered invalid.

 At Statcare, we make it easy to stay on top of these dates so that you never have to worry about your certificate lapsing.
-Statcare has one of the largest group of federally certified DOT examiners and many large trucking companies rely on Statcare to call back the drivers when it is time for a recertification.
-You can rest assured, that our staff will keep track of your records and remind you when you are due for renewal of your CDL medical certificate through a DOT physical.
-You will get a text message reminder as well as an email followed by a phone call when your next CDL card renewal is up.
+Statcare has one of the largest groups of National Registry certified DOT examiners and many large trucking companies rely on Statcare to call back the drivers when it is time for recertification.
+We offer DOT physical for UPS drivers, school bus drivers, and more.
+Our staff will keep track of your records and remind you when you are due for renewal of your CDL medical certificate through a DOT physical.
+You will get a text message reminder as well as an email followed by a phone call when your CDL card renewal is due.
 At that time, you can make an appointment, or you can stop by during our extended hours.
 We’re open every day so that you can come in when it’s convenient for you.

 Paying for a DOT Physical